cockroachdb/docs/v22.1/alter-backup.md

     WITH OLD_KMS = 'aws:///{old-key}?AWS_ACCESS_KEY_ID={KEY ID}&AWS_SECRET_ACCESS_KEY={SECRET ACCESS KEY}&REGION={location}';
 ~~~

-To add a new KMS key to a specific full backup:
+To add a new KMS key to a specific backup, issue an `ALTER BACKUP` statement that points to the full backup:

 {% include_cached copy-clipboard.html %}
 ~~~ sql